 Guidelines for transfer applicants to Bachelor of Business Administration (BBA) Degree Completion program:

 - Visit the Bachelor’s of Business Administration Completion Program page for BBA specific admission criteria.

-The UIC Future Leaders in Business Program is a free 5-week summer experience designed for rising high school seniors.
+The UIC Future Leaders in Business Program is a free one-week summer experience designed for high school students.
 The goal of this program is to expose participants to the University of Illinois at Chicago campus and offer comprehensive programming in leadership development and career exploration while receiving academic instruction in the core business areas of accounting, finance, marketing, and management.
-This program also includes a one-week residential component in UIC Housing.